 - 52% report using social networking sites to research candidates.

-If you work within certain industries, these research methods are more common.
-Information technology, financial services, sales and professional and business services professionals should expect recruiters to look at them online.
+Within certain industries, recruiters use these research and sourcing methods more frequently.
+For example, information technology, financial services, sales and professional and business services professionals should expect recruiters to look at them online.

-Here are five ways you can create better online visibility and lure your next employer:
+Here are five ways to get noticed online by creating better online visibility which will attract your next employer:

 1. Show Tenure and Experience